Guest post from Robin Powell of The Evidence-Based Investor blog...

 With the help of the Internet and social media, investors are becoming more savvy about investing and, particularly, the detrimental impact of costs on long-term net returns.

-But total transparency won’t come overnight, if indeed at all.
+But total transparency won’t come overnight.

 And never assume that the figure commonly quoted is the total amount you’ll be paying.

-No, cost isn’t everything.
+Agreed, cost isn’t everything.

 But it does make a huge difference.